codepath/android_guides/Understanding-App-Permissions.md

 ![Imgur](http://i.imgur.com/XeRdzOT.png)

 For an app developer, permissions were very simple.
-To request [one of the many permissions](http://developer.android.com/reference/android/Manifest.permission.html), simplify specify it in the `AndroidManifest.xml`:
+To request [one of the many permissions](http://developer.android.com/reference/android/Manifest.permission.html), simply specify it in the `AndroidManifest.xml`:

 For example, an application that needs to read the user's contacts would add the following to it's `AndroidManifest.xml`: